Republic of Italy <<-- : -->> Trieste Zone B

 On the left is Type 1, while on the right is Type 2.

 In the case of the 80 lire, there are a range of varieties.
 Two types of paper were used, one being white in colour, and the other parchment coloured.
 The usual perforation is 13¼ line, but extremely rare copies are known with a comb perf 14.
-The latter is probably the rarest stamp in the Trieste Zone A series.
+The latter is probably the rarest stamp in the Trieste Zone A series that was actually issued.

 The 50 lire violet air mail stamp was first issued with the Trieste overprint on 1st October 1947.
 On the 5th December 1949 it was re-issued with a smaller overprint printed in Turin.